-Arabic falls into Group I, Languages, of the International Certificate of Education (ICE) subjects, together with First Languages, other foreign languages, Second Languages and Latin.
+Arabic falls into Group I, Languages, of the International Certificate of Education (ICE) subjects.

 AIMS

 The aims of the syllabus are the same for all students.
 The aims are set out below and describe the educational purposes of following a language course for the IGCSE examination.
 They are not listed in order of priority.